 On the east side, the bridge is approached by three Pratt Through Truss spans.
 These are each 225 Feet in length, and contained pinned connections; as well as 9 panels.
 These each contain a lattice type portal bracing.

-On the west end, a pair of small deck girder spans approach the swing span.
+On the west end, a pair of small deck girder spans approach the swing span, which were added in 1915.
 The entire bridge is set on stone substructures, with the exception of the west approach.
 Piers #1, 2 and the west abutment are constructed of a steel and concrete design.

 The bridge appears to have been built by American Bridge Company; as a missing plaque on the east approach indicates.
 However, it is possible that this bridge also had one or more other contractors to help with the various stages of construction.

 Due to the limited use, this bridge sees an uncertain future.
 Crossing a navigable waterway makes for a tough situation; and if Union Pacific ever decided to stop using the structure, the Army Corps of Engineers would likely require the historic structure to be removed.

 Presently, this bridge is used solely for turning trains around.
 The track on the Missouri side has since been embargoed.

 Despite this, there are limited examples of rail-trail projects reusing former movable bridges.
 One of such examples is a planned project in Boonville, Missouri.
 It is hoped that when abandoned, this bridge can be kept in use as a pedestrian trail.

 The author has ranked this bridge as being regionally significant; due to the limited number of remaining crossings of the Missouri River which are historic in nature.
 An upstream crossing at Rulo was replaced in the 1970s, while the bridges at Leavenworth were removed as well.